Molecules: References

 3. Buonanno, Guella, Strim, Ortenzi (2012).
 Chemical defense by mono-prenyl hydroquinone in a freshwater ciliate, Spirostomum ambiguum.
 Hydrobiologia 684: 97-107.

-Fungi & Amoebozoa
+Fungi & Myxomycetes

 1. Höfle & Röser (1978).
 Structure of xanthomegnin and related pigments: reinvestigation by 13C nuclear magnetic resonance spectroscopy.
 Journal of the Chemical Society, Chemical Communications 14: 611-612.